WHAT IS THE CHILDREn and Youth Education FUND?

 All applicants should have a strong evidence base for their project and have an evaluation or assessment component.

-Applicants should also be able to demonstrate that they have raised private or philanthropic funding for the period proposed, and that the programme cannot be carried out without the match funding of SIFI.
+Applicants should also be able to provide evidence that they have raised private or philanthropic funding for the period proposed and demonstrate what SIFI funding would enable them to achieve.

 WHAT organisations are eligible?